The Theory of ramification: Properties of the ramifier

-The above lower bound for the number of ramifiers in a fixed modulus is somewhat instructive.
-It puts a threshold on the size of the modulus that cannot admit a ramifier from a finite set of the integers $n\leq x$.
-Indeed for this lower bound to fail, then it follows that the inequality must be satisfied Using the main term, it follows that Thus, the moduli for which the lower bound majorizes the upper bound for the number of ramifiers in a finite set gives the largest scale of a modulus that do not admit a ramifier.
-It follows that size of any modulus that admits a ramifier in any finite set of the integers $n\leq x$ must satisfy the inequality
+Thus, the modulus for which the lower bound majorizes the upper bound for the number of ramifiers in a finite set gives the largest scale of a modulus that do not admit a ramifier.
+It follows that the size of any modulus that admits a ramifier in any finite set of the integers $n\leq x$ must satisfy the inequality

-\begin{remark} Next we prove a result that suggests that there are some integers $n\leq x$ that ramifies in more than one modulus $m<x$.
+\begin{remark} Next, we prove a result that suggests that there are some integers $n\leq x$ that ramifies in more than one modulus $m<x$.
 We find the following elementary estimate useful: \end{remark}